IGME-330-01-2235/css-demo/README.md

 To run locally, clone the repo, run `npm install` followed by `npm start` - then open a browser to `http://localhost:5173`.

-## css-05 - position:
+## css-06 - float:

-This branch demonstrates different values for the position: property.
+This branch demonstrates different values for the float: property.
 The description and instructions are over in index.html.

 ---